Alternatively titled, “The One with the New Lunchtime Obsession.” ;)

 Not THAT Salad

-If you’re a Friends television show fanatic then you probably know that Jennifer Aniston says she ate the same salad every day for 10 years with co-stars Courteney Cox and Lisa Kudrow while filming the series.
-THIS Jennifer Aniston Salad is not THAT Jennifer Aniston Salad.
+If you’re a Friends television show fanatic then you probably know that Jennifer Aniston reports that she ate the same salad every day for 10 years with co-stars Courteney Cox and Lisa Kudrow while filming the series.

 What’s in the Jennifer Aniston Salad

-- Chicken or Vegetable Stock: I cook the quinoa in stock or broth instead of water to give it more flavor.
+- Chicken or Vegetable Stock: I recommend you cook the quinoa in chicken stock or chicken broth instead of water to give it more flavor.
+Opt for vegetable broth or stock to keep this recipe vegetarian.

-- Cucumber: I prefer dicing up an English cucumber to toss into this dish because it doesn’t need to be peeled nor seeded first.
-I love the fresh flavor and crunch it lends to each bite.
-Feel free to use regular or even persian cucumbers instead.
+- Cucumber: Diced English cucumber provides a fresh, satisfying crunch and doesn’t need to be peeled nor seeded first.
+Feel free to use regular or persian cucumbers instead.

-- Red Onion: Minced red onion adds a spicy nice crunch to the Jennifer Aniston Salad.
-If you’re sensitive to red onion, chopped green onion tastes great too.
+- Red Onion: Minced red onion adds a nice, spicy crunch to this quinoa salad.
+If you’re sensitive to raw onion, chopped green onion tastes great too.

-- Pistachios: I love that Jen thought to include pistachios in this dish.
-The salty, satisfying crunch adds lots of flavor and protein.
-I think chopped walnuts, almonds, or even sunflower seeds would be fabulous alternatives if you don’t have pistachios on hand.
+- Pistachios: Minced pistachios provide a salty, satisfying crunch plus flavor and protein.
+Chopped walnuts, almonds, or even sunflower seeds would be good alternatives.

-- Feta Cheese: Crumbled feta cheese adds tangy flavor that you can really pick out in each bite.
-If you’d like to keep the salad dairy free and vegan, you can use vegan feta (or leave it out).
-I’ve heard VioLife brand of vegan feta is amazing.
+- Feta Cheese: Crumbled feta cheese adds tangy flavor to this easy, healthy salad.
+If you’d like to keep the salad dairy free and vegan, you can use vegan feta or simply leave it out.
+I’ve heard great things about VioLife vegan feta.

-- Lemon Dressing: While Jen chose not to dress her salad, or at least didn’t mention it in her Instagram post, I think a super simple combination of lemon juice, extra virgin olive oil, salt, pepper, and a drizzle of honey brightens up the whole dish.
+- Lemon Dressing: While Jen didn’t mention a specific dressing in her Instagram post, I think a simple combination of lemon juice, extra virgin olive oil, salt, pepper, plus a drizzle of honey brightens up the whole dish.

 Great for Meal Prep

-Personally I think the quinoa and chickpea salad is totally satisfying on its own, but feel free to pair with grilled or roasted chicken, roasted or sauteed shrimp, a sizzling grilled steak, or even a sliced avocado to add healthy fats.
-YASS!
+Personally I think this quinoa and chickpea salad is totally satisfying on its own, but feel free to pair it with additional protein / healthy fats.
+Here are some ideas:

 Fresh, crunchy, and healthy to boot, I hope you’ll give this gorgeous salad a try!
 Let’s get to it.